smartive/giuseppe/docs/index.md

 [![NPM](https://nodei.co/npm/giuseppe.png?downloads=true&stars=true)](https://nodei.co/npm/giuseppe/)

+The suggested method would actually be: use the yeoman generator which we created @ [generator-giuseppe](http://giuseppe-generator.smartive.ch/).
+It installs all dependencies and libraries that you need.

-If not all `typings` are installed for giuseppe you need to manually install the typings for this package.
+When you use the manual way and not all `typings` are installed for giuseppe you need to manually install the typings for this package.

 The dependend typings are: